contact@mongoliainc.com

 4. /

-The Erdeneburen hydropower plant is one of the recent cases.
-It is planned to be built on the Khovd River in western Mongolia.
-The project, which has a designed installed capacity of 90 megawatts and the capacity to generate 366 million kWh a year, will supply power to five provinces.
-This China-financed project has faced popular opposition due to environmental concerns and local community livelihood disruption.
+Due to a potential shortage of energy sources, Mongolia has continuously attempted to implement large-scale energy projects.
+The Erdeneburen hydropower plant, planned for the Khovd River in western Mongolia, has a designed capacity of 90 megawatts and can generate 366 million kWh annually, supplying power to five provinces.
+However, the China-financed project has faced opposition due to environmental concerns and potential disruptions to local communities.

-A similar prominent case is the Egiin Gol Power Plant, which initially began in 1991 and was funded by China’s government but faced environmental opposition from Russia.
-After 16 years of back and forth and wasted efforts and time, it was finally stopped in 2007.
+A similar case is the Egiin Gol Power Plant, which began in 1991 with funding from China’s government but faced environmental opposition from Russia.
+After 16 years of negotiations, the project experienced significant delays.

 Subscribe